Canto digital asset management alternatives: which DAM should you pick?

 Canto vs Dash: onboarding

-At Dash, it’s super easy to get started.
+Getting up and running with your new DAM is important in helping you get the most out of it.
+With Dash, it's super easy to get started.
 Our onboarding team will help you migrate your assets from Google Drive, Dropbox or another DAM system for free.
 And we can set up a training session with your team to show you how the system works.

 Canto's onboarding looks pretty straightforward according to G2 reviews.
 In fact, many customers encourage you to make the most of it because the interface, once you start using it, can be clunky and complicated.